 Regardless of whether you are a pro at puppy raising, or never raised a puppy, you will benefit from these three rules of raising a puppy!
 Have you ever been around a two-year-old child?
 What is the cure for two-year-old child behavior?
 The child turns three!
 What is the cure for puppy behavior?
 The puppy turns into a trained mature dog!

-I would not take the "puppy" out of your puppy, even if I could.
-Allow your puppy the freedom to be a puppy!
+Before anything else, you need to learn how to give your puppy the freedom to be a puppy.
 Take a piece of paper and write your pup’s first and middle name on it.
 At the top of the paper, write the words "Puppy License."
 Place this piece of paper in a drawer.
 The day that your puppy does something so outrageous that you are tempted to lose your temper - stop yourself.
 Walk to the drawer and remove the paper.
 Read it and remind yourself that you gave your puppy a license to be a puppy!

 Now, with that said. you can certainly shape your pup’s behavior in the direction of your choosing.
 Live by the three rules of raising a puppy you want to live with:

 The third rule is when your puppy is not in the room where you are, in your line of sight, and dragging a short leash, nor outside, with you, wearing her fifteen-foot cotton web long line, then she goes into confinement.
-I define confinement as the largest area that she will keep clean and not chew up.
+Confinement is the largest area that she will keep clean and not chew up.
 This might a crate, an exercise pen, or your kitchen with a baby gate.
-I encourage you to experiment with different types of confinement!
-I think of confinement in the same way that I thought of a crib and playpen when my children were small.
-I used the crib as a safe place for them to sleep and a playpen as a safe for them to play when I needed a moment of peace.

 The more that you are willing to follow these rules right now the less you will need them a year from now!
 Allowing freedom before your puppy has earned it leads to her learning behaviors that do not please you.
 The average 13-year-old child could physically learn to drive a car.
 Do you think that is a good idea?
 Isn't it best for the child to be mentally as well as physically, mature before handing her your car keys?
 Think of that the next time you are tempted to grant freedom before your puppy has earned it!